 Big Black

-The nerdiest guys you'll ever meat beat the shit out of you with walls of sound.
+The nerdiest guys you'll ever meet beat you shitless.
+Only thing is, they do it walls of sound.
 And frankly, I think it's time to talk about it.

-Big Black was a Chicago noise rock band founded in the early 1980s by Steve Albini, a person who has been hated or respected for most of his career.
-Originally from Missoula, Montana, Albini moved to Evanston, Illinois for University.
+Big Black was a Chicago noise rock band founded in the early 1980s by Steve Albini, a person who was hated or respected for most of his career.
+Coming from Missoula, Montana, Albini moved to Evanston, Illinois for university.
 As it happened, he eventually became immersed in the Chicago punk scene, populated by bands like Naked Raygun, Rites of the Accused, and The Effigies.

 In 1982, Steve put out the first proper Big Black release, the Lungs EP.
-Recorded entirely by himself in his house, this record is more a prototype for what the band would be about: pressurized bass lines and mechanized beats, for one.
-But most of all, ground-scraping, cement mixer guitars are firstly of note.
-Venemous, though diluted testimonials of American despair ("I'm a steel worker, I kill what I eat," "Then comes the crack / And everything falls apart / Then comes the pull / Then she dies") set the tone significantly.
+Recorded entirely by himself in his house, this record is more a prototype for what the band would be about: pressurized bass lines, clanky percussion, and most of all, ground-scraping, cement mixer guitars.
+Venomous, though diluted testimonials of American despair ("I'm a steel worker, I kill what I eat") set the tone.

-I find Lungs to be one of the most reductionistic forms of college rock out there; I'm a fan of that, actually.
-However, Bulldozer, on the other hand, very nearly is one of the band's most fully-realized manifestations.
+I find Lungs to be a particularly reductionistic form of college rock to be seen.
+I'm a fan of that, actually.
+However, Bulldozer, on the other hand, is one of the band's most fully-realized manifestations.
 Another EP, Naked Raygun vocalist Jeff Pezzati and Santiago Durango, former guitarist for Naked Raygun, are appended as long-term and full-time members, respectively.
-Roland - the drum machine - stayed on, though Pat Byrne of Urge Overkill was brought in for recording.
+Pezzati was to play bass, and Durango, electric guitar.
+Roland - the drum machine - stayed on, though Pat Byrne of Urge Overkill was brought in for drums as well.

-So much of the fat has been trimmed for this release.
-A permanent bassist and a more guitarist-like guitarist play off of Albini's wrath and freestyle rhythmic surgery beautifully.
-Especially do I find that more guitarist-like guitarist, Santiago Durango, to be so much of why the band could gel.
+Much of the fat has been trimmed for this release.
+A dedicated bassist and a more guitarist-like guitarist accent Albini's phonetic playing.
+Especially do I find that more guitarist-like guitarist, Santiago Durango, to be much of why the band could gel.
 It's like adding a bit of water to a sauce about to burn, the wok smoking like a brick of fireworks on-stage, onions curling at that critical point between "too firm" or "too soft."
 That must be the value of a real rhythm guitarist: good stir-fry.

 Fluidity is a good way to capture this era of the band: still raucous, though with a sense of harmonic interplay (no less a sense of harmony), grinding faster with more intention and will.
-And then there's the lyrical element, which has received a massive overhaul.
+And then there's the lyrical element, which has also received an overhaul.
 A lot of Bulldozer focuses on Albini's adolescence and overall life experience in the sticks.
 Imagery of redneck teenagers killing slaughter cows out of boredom, Indiana towns that kill birds with poisoned corn, and a dog trained to attack black people are all delivered with a "believe it or not" cadence.
-Our vocalist not only sounds more confident here, but also found his niche that still not many other bands have done thematically.
+Our vocalist not only sounds more confident here, but also found a thematic niche that is still reasonably uncharted.

 Next is the Racer-X EP, named after the character from the Speed Racer cartoon/anime.
-The character is referenced here to describe a racecar driver addicted to amphetamines, hence "He's just a regular guy / Racer X got a need / Come on Pops / I need a little more speed."
+The character is referenced here to describe a race-car driver addicted to amphetamines, hence "He's just a regular guy / Racer X got a need / Come on Pops / I need a little more speed."
 More of the same characteristics with the prior release apply here, minus Pat Byrne.
 Though, the lack of a live drum overlay does not dampen the experience.
-If anything, the tonal character of the raw band itself may be reinforced.
 Overall, it's more speed and the kind of noises you'd hear in your dad's garage, not to mention culture rot.
-It's great, and there's also an awesome James Brown cover to top it all off.
+It's great, and there's also a James Brown cover to top it all off.

 The result of this new pairing is Atomizer, a god-honest LP.
-I said earlier that the previous two EPs were the band at full force, and I still stand by that, insofar that the force is angled a bit differently here.
+I indicated earlier that the previous two EPs were the band at full force, and I still stand by that, insofar that the force is angled a bit differently here.
 Would it be fair to call this album-oriented rock?
 That has nothing to do with the tonal character of the music.
-If anything, this point in their lifespan just clarifies and shows full control of their ability to interweave spastic funk rhythms with the tectonic weight of their instruments.
-That this is delivered in a full nine-song (minus a live track) record is delicious.
+The sound at this point is a tight crossover of spastic punk-funk and merciless tectonic insistence.
+That this is delivered in a full nine-song (plus a live track) record is delicious.

 I was born in this town